rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-0-well-formed-documents.md

 <!-- ======================================================================= -->
 # well-formed documents

-The previous discussion can be understood to describe how computers encode (aka. serialize) document trees using the tag-based syntax in such a way that an implementation can decode (aka. deserialize) the exact same document tree.
-With that in mind, the following must be understood to point out how a user must look at the tag soup of a document such that the document tree the user defines will be decoded as intended.

 A parser initially assumes an input document to be **well formed**.
 That is, tags are assumed to appear as **pairs of start- and end-tags**, and that the substrings of nodes they define are assumed to either be disjoint ex-or related - i.e. **disjoint ex-or related scopes only**.

+Note that the following must be understood to point out how a user must look at the tag soup of a document such that the document tree the user defines will be decoded as intended.

 <!-- ======================================================================= -->
 ## malformed documents